Mülhausen im Elsass (nowadays better known in French

 Monday 4 July

-The impatient crowds had to wait until half past five before the first machine was rolled out, Thelen's Wright.
-He gave up already after one and a half lap of the course, not enough to qualify for the "Frühpreis".
+The impatient crowds had to wait until seven o'clock before the first machine was rolled out, Thelen's Wright.
+He gave up already after a lap and a half, not enough to qualify for the "Frühpreis".
 His flight was followed by another rain shower and increased winds.

+Behrend won the speed prize with a time of around 10 minutes over the four 2,5-kilometre laps.
 The weather didn't allow any efforts for the altitude prize, so Jeannin's result of the day before remained unbeaten.
-Despite trying hard and almost bringing his total to within half an hour, Thelen couldn't threaten Jeannin's win in the totalisation prize with a total time of 2 h 59.
+Despite trying hard and getting almost within three minutes, Thelen couldn't threaten Jeannin's win in the total endurance prize with a total time of 1 h 32:09.
 Soon after eight, the weather turned worse again and put an end to the meeting.